DavidPombar/free-for-dev/README.md

    * [Microsoft Clarity](https://clarity.microsoft.com/) - Clarity is a free, easy-to-use tool that captures how real people actually use your site.
    * [Beampipe.io](https://beampipe.io) - Beampipe is simple, privacy-focussed web analytics. free for up to 5 domains & 10k monthly page views.
    * [GrowthBook](https://growthbook.io) - Open source feature flag and A/B testing provider with built-in Bayesian statistical analysis engine.
 Free for up to 3 users, unlimited feature flags and experiments.
+   * [TrackingPlan](https://www.trackingplan.com) - Trackingplan offers fully automated monitoring that finds problems in your analytics, marketing, attribution pixels and campaigns and tells you how to fix them.

 **[⬆️ Back to Top](#table-of-contents)**